 “There is a missing piece needed to close the gender pay gap, and that is pressure from employees – employees wanting to know if women are treated fairly in their workplace,” Jo says.
 Evidence shows that pay transparency can make a difference.
 “We – both men and women – can help close the gap by asking one simple question ‘are women paid the same as men in our organisation?’
 We all need to just ask.”

 Watch Jo Cribb’s Tedx Talk on the #justask campaign:

 Employers aren’t the only people who can help close this gap – everyone can play their part.
-Ashley Sadler, Business Manager at Madison Recruitment, discusses how her organisation have worked towards being objective and created a fair, equitable and measurable candidate selection process that is free of bias.
+Ashley Sadler, Business Manager at Madison Recruitment, discusses how his organisation have worked towards being objective and created a fair, equitable and measurable candidate selection process that is free of bias.

 “At Madison, we achieve this by having a structured recruitment process, with a set of psychometric tests that can measure verbal, numerical and abstract reasoning, and a suite of technical tests covering over 200 technologies.
 Every team member is trained to administer them and we have three resident consultants to independently interpret the results.”

 At Trade Me we're focused on ensuring we have no pay gaps or pay equity issues.
 Annie Brown, our Chief People Officer says: “We started by reviewing remuneration for our tech roles and found no evident gender bias.
 Next we’ll do this across all our non-tech roles and match these to an external database.
 We'll do some deeper analysis to ensure there are no gender biases across Trade Me.”

 You can help close the gap by asking your employer about the possibility of a gender pay gap.
 Some employers won’t know, but asking the question could encourage them to find out.

 Fear of backlash and taboos around talking about money can make asking hard.
 Here are some ideas to help you overcome these:

 Ask in a group.
 Get a group of men and women together and ask.